Contact Lens Care

-You’ll need to demonstrate to your optician that you’re able to put your contacts in and take them out properly.
-They’ll talk you through the whole process, while you can also read up on our guide on how to safely apply and remove your lenses.
+You'll need to demonstrate to your optician that you're able to put your contacts in and take them out properly.
+They'll talk you through the whole process, while you can also read up on our guide on how to put in contact lenses and remove them.

 A biomicroscope (slit lamp) will also be used to evaluate how the lens sits on your eye and observe its movement as your eyes move.
 This can also be used in follow-up eye exams to identify any impact the contact lenses may have had on your eyes.

 After you have your prescription

 Once you've found lenses that fit comfortably and ensure clear vision, your optician will write your contact lens prescription.
 This contains your required base curve, diameter and power, as well as any cylinder, axis, additional power or other important information.